-Follow along as we discuss the law against providing material support to terrorists, a definition of domestic terrorism, and where you go to learn more about this crime or find legal representation if you are charged with a federal crime against the government.
+The United States has been subject to numerous terrorist attacks throughout its history.
+This article discusses the law against providing material support to terrorists and defines domestic and international terrorism.
+Read on to learn more about these crimes and find legal representation if you are charged with a federal crime against the government.

 Supporting Terrorism: What Does That Mean?

 Some terrorists act alone, while others have help.
 The United States federal government punishes those who assist in facilitating terrorist attacks.